adriantich/DnoisE/README.md

                 -a --alpha [number] alpha value, 5 by default -c --cores [number] number of cores, 1 by default -d --min_abund [number] minimum abundance filtering applied at the end of analysis, 1 by default -e --entropy [number,number,number] entropy values (or any user-settable measure of variability) of the different codon positions.
-If -y is enabled, default entropy values are computed from data if no values are given
+If -y is enabled and no values are given, default entropy values are computed from the data
                 -m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and only sequences with modal_length + or - 3*n are accepted
                 -u --unique_length only modal length is accepted as sequence length when running with entropy correction -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3 (i.e., the first nucleotide in the sequences is a third codon position).